klaushofrichter/gcp-1/README.md

    **Important**: Update the `cwd` path to match your actual installation directory.

-3. **Restart Claude Desktop**
-   - Completely quit and restart Claude Desktop
+3. **Reload VS Code**
+   - Press Ctrl/Cmd + Shift + P
+   - Type "Developer: Reload Window" and select it
-   - The server will be loaded automatically
+   - The MCP server will be available in Claude Code